ClaudineiOlSantos/flutter_ftp_client_plugin/README.md

 # flutter_ftp_client

-This plugin provide an simple API to FTP acess, Common-net-3.6 based.
+This plugin provide an simple API to FTP access and manager files, Common-net-3.6 based.
 Currently only available for android platform.

 ## Getting Started